-- Current Year, The – “The current year” is a phrase used to poke fun at liberals who bemoan the continuing presence of discrimination.
-For example, “I can’t believe we’re still dealing with racism in 2016.”
+- Current Year – “The current year” is a phrase used to poke fun at liberals who bemoan the continuing presence of discrimination.
+For example, “I can’t believe we’re still dealing with racism in 2020.”

 - Fash – Shorthand for fascist, “fash” or “fashy” can be used not just as a descriptor for one’s political preferences, but also culture and fashion (e.g., Fash the Nation or “fashy haircut”).

-- Goy – Once just a Jewish term that meant a non-Jew, the word goy has been adopted (or even reclaimed, in a sense) by white nationalists and anti-Semites.
-People who identify as alt-right often jokingly refer to themselves and one another as “goy” or its plural, “goyim.”
+- Goy – Once just a Jewish term that meant a non-Jew, the word goy has been adopted by white nationalists and antisemites.
+People who identify as alt-right or white nationalist often jokingly refer to themselves and one another as “goy” or its plural, “goyim.”

 - Helicopter Ride – A reference to late fascist dictator Augusto Pinochet, whose army executed over one hundred dissidents by hurling them from helicopters into the ocean or rivers.
-A common joke in the alt-right is to inform liberals that they will be thrown from helicopters or given helicopter “rides.”
+A common joke among fascists/white nationalists is to inform liberals that they will be thrown from helicopters or given helicopter “rides.”